javascript-tutorial/en.javascript.info/1-js/09-classes/05-extend-natives/article.md

 alert(filteredArr.isEmpty()); // false
 ```

 Please note a very interesting thing.
-Built-in methods like `filter`, `map` and others -- return new objects of exactly the inherited type.
-They rely on the `constructor` property to do so.
+Built-in methods like `filter`, `map` and others -- return new objects of exactly the inherited type `PowerArray`.
+Their internal implementation uses object `constructor` property for that.

 In the example above,
 ```js
 arr.constructor === PowerArray
 ```

-So when `arr.filter()` is called, it internally creates the new array of results using exactly `new PowerArray`, not basic `Array`.
+When `arr.filter()` is called, it internally creates the new array of results using exactly `arr.constructor`, not basic `Array`.
 That's actually very cool, because we can keep using `PowerArray` methods further on the result.

 Even more, we can customize that behavior.